 Oh, and because they don’t seem to give a shit about protecting their users you also have to wade through the horse mess of bots and scammers following you, impersonating you, and sending you messages.
 More on that later.

-It adds up fast and I’m reeling (lol, no pun intended) from the pressure.
+It adds up fast and I’m “Reel”ing from the pressure.

-While I have enjoyed beautiful, well-designed, thoughtful artwork on Instagram, only shallow, repetitive content seems to do well on the platform.
-(Ever heard the same song 83 times on Reels?
+While I have enjoyed well-designed, thoughtful artwork on Instagram, only repetitive content seems to do well on the platform.
+Ever heard the same song 83 times on Reels?
 The one that doesn’t even work with the content being shown?
-Rolling down in the deep with your oh no oh no oh no no no no no and getting Up with Cardi B?
-Yep.)
+Yep.

-Thanks to the algorithm, the one that wants to tell you what you want to see, you could follow someone you like and hardly ever see what they post.
-And even though you can post content that isn’t shallow, as Julia Bausenhardt so eloquently puts it in her post on this subject, you can only engage with it in shallow ways.
+And yes, you can post content that isn’t repetitive.
+But as Julia Bausenhardt so eloquently puts it in her post on this subject, you can only engage with it in shallow ways.

-The algorithm has made Instagram a lonely, antisocial place where creators don’t support other creators.
-You can spend hours feeding content into the hungry hungry hippo that is Instagram and see very little reward for your effort.
+Instagram has become a lonely, antisocial place where creators don’t support other creators.
+You can spend weeks feeding content into the hungry hungry hippo that is Instagram and see very little reward for your effort.

 Instagram, security, and content integrity